nateh23/startup/notes.md

 - structured my pages right
 - added some images for the game
 - I'm assuming textual content just means like text where needed?

+## CSS stuff
+i'd say big thing to remember is multiple classes can be thrown in one tag I want to learn more about inheritance of classes too through the page